PPM 8-11, Evaluation of Faculty Members

 4.4 Criteria for Granting Tenure

-Weber State University is committed to improving diversity, equity, and inclusion and values efforts by faculty to help achieve this goal.
+The University is committed to improving access, retention, and completion of all students, particularly students who are at risk of not completing, and values efforts by faculty to help achieve this goal.
 Faculty are strongly encouraged to incorporate these values into their teaching, scholarship, and/or service.
 In addition, faculty should highlight their efforts toward this goal, and the results, in the appropriate section of their review documentation.
-The various reviewing entities will look favorably upon meaningful efforts to improve diversity, equity, and inclusion in our student body, faculty, and staff, to better support the communities we serve.
+The various reviewing entities will look favorably upon meaningful efforts to improve access, retention, and completion to better support the communities we serve.

 Any change in the college tenure document shall be submitted through the dean to the Appointment, Promotion, Academic Freedom and Tenure Committee for analysis and recommendation to the Faculty Senate.
 Academic units that wish to change these documents shall submit their documents in writing to their tenure-track and tenured faculty for comments and a vote.
 The outcome of the vote shall be reported to the faculty and the academic units and shall accompany the documents throughout the approval process.
 Upon the approval of the Faculty Senate, the revision in the college tenure document shall be forwarded to the Provost.